-- Potential to advance CBB goals. - Suitability for a center, in that it is highly collaborative.
+- Potential to advance CBB goals based on alignment with the Deliverable listed in the Strategic Plan and prior accomplishments of the group. - Suitability for a center, in that it is highly collaborative.

 The Director makes the final decision, incorporating the result of the review, and, for continuing faculty, the record of engagement of the group, including participation in meetings and in activities aimed at communications, workforce development and inclusion.
 She also factors in funding continuity when a student's education might be affected.